ironsmile/euterpe/README.md

         "sleep_after_operation": "15ms"
     },

-    // When true, HTTPMS will search for images on the internet.
+    // When true, Euterpe will search for images on the internet.
 This means album artwork
     // and artists images.
 Cover Art Archive is used for album artworks when none is
     // found locally.
 And Discogs for artist images.
 Anything found will be saved in
-    // the HTTPMS database and later used to prevent further calls to the archive.
+    // the Euterpe database and later used to prevent further calls to the archive.
     "download_artwork": true,

     // If download_artwork is true the server will try to find artist artwork in the